 \subsubsection{NN Models for Synchronization}

 As synchronization in a dynamic {MC} setup relies on continuous adaptation to an ever-changing environment, \ac{RL}, which is based on interaction with the environment, is especially fitting.
-With its ability to estimate complex mathematical models \cite{luong2019applications}, \ac{RL} offers the possibility of solving the synchronization problem in {MC} with little a priori knowledge.
+With its ability to estimate complex mathematical models \cite{luong2019applications}, \ac{RL} offers the possibility of solving the problem with little a priori knowledge.

-Synchronization with the help of {ML} was first approached in \cite{debus2023reinforcement}.
-An \ac{RL} agent was designed for a simulated mobile {MC} setup of an air-based {MC} testbed~\cite{hofmann2022testbed}.
-Rewarded on the correctness of the decoded bit, the agent learned to adjust the decoding threshold to detect the synchronization sequence \texttt{[11001]}.
+Synchronization with the help of \ac{ML} was first employed in~\cite{debus2023reinforcement}.
+An \acs{RL} agent was designed for a simulated \ac{MC} setup of an air-based \ac{MC} testbed with a mobile receiver~\cite{hofmann2022testbed}.
+With rewards based on the correctness of the decoded bit, the agent learned to adjust the decoding threshold to detect a synchronization sequence.
 While the agent showed potential, the necessity of knowing the correct bit value during training significantly impacted the applicability of the approach in a real-world setting.
 The synchronizer has also been integrated into a relayed mobile setup consisting of a transmitter, a relay, and a receiver, as described in \cite{debus2024synchronized}.
 The new \ac{RL} agent's reward was based on the difference between the counted number of molecules and the threshold set by the agent.
 The synchronizer was reported to achieve a \ac{TPR} of over $\SI{80}{\percent}$ and a \ac{FPR} of below $\SI{5}{\percent}$ for all transmitted synchronization frames.
 The results compared particularly well to the \ac{FBMLE} synchronizer~\cite{jamali2017symbol}, which struggled to cope with the additional interference caused by the original transmission on the link between the relay and the receiver.
 In both \ac{RL}-based synchronizers, a \ac{PPO} agent was used.
-Their actor and critic networks included \ac{LSTM} layers to enable the consideration of past observations and actions in the evaluation of the current step.
+Their actor and critic networks included \ac{LSTM} layers to account for past observations and actions when evaluating the current step.